pedrodesu/node.js-typescript-boilerplate/README.md

 # node.js-typescript-boilerplate

-> Quick boilerplate to start a node.js + typescript project, with Prettier and ESLint with Airbnb guide integrated and absolute paths fully working.
+## Quick boilerplate to start a node.js project with TypeScript, Prettier and ESLint (with Airbnb guide integrated) and absolute paths fully working.

-<h2>Instructions:</h2>
+---

+## Instructions

 - Clone the repository or run (node.js v8+)